Utah man found guilty of running massive opioid ring

 Another former co-worker sent them out through the U.S. mail.

-Defense attorney Greg Skordas argued that Shamo was a college dropout who was naive enough to buy much of the drug-making equipment in his own name.
+Skordas argued that Shamo was a college dropout who was naive enough to buy much of the drug-making equipment in his own name.

 He started with a partner who set up the pill press to make counterfeit Xanax before another friend suggested scaling up to make fake oxycodone, and yet another buddy handled most of the manufacturing of the pills, authorities said.